A multilingual webmaster with fourteen years of experience recommends Linux and computer science fundamentals.

 Would you describe what you do on a typical day?

-The traditional webmaster activity that I do is maintaining the content of our company’s website, which includes front-end design, light programming on the back-end, and everything in between.
+The traditional webmaster activity that I do is to maintain the content of our company’s website, which includes front-end design, light programming on the back-end, and everything in between.

 What is your ethnicity?
 Has it ever hurt or helped you?

-I honestly never analyzed whether my ethnicity has helped me or not.
+Honestly, I have never analyzed whether my ethnicity has helped me or not.

 What languages do you speak?
 How has speaking another language helped you?

 My native language is Portuguese (the Brazilian flavor) and it has helped me a lot since it was either a requirement or a “desirable skill” in my last three jobs.